nimbix/jardoc/docs/kns_apps_tutorial.md

 COPY google-sample.yml /templates/google-sample.yml
 ```

 For each step, a `name` parameter must be set.
-This is only for convenience, and ease logs reading.
+This is only for convenience and ease of reading logs.

 It is also possible to fine define retry and sleep between retries: